aldro61/workarena-human-eval/README.md

 ## Step 5: Human evaluation

 Now that you've undergone our standardized training, you may start solving tasks from the benchmark.
+Note that we will log the time taken to solve the tasks as well as your success rate.
+Please make sure to remain focussed as much as possible to avoid over-inflating the time to completion measurements.

 Run the following command to start the evaluation tool:
 ```bash
 workarena-human-eval --email YOUR_EMAIL --log LASTNAME.log --reset-log --curriculum YOUR_CURRICULUM_FILE
 ```

+**Notes:**
-`YOUR_CURRICULUM_FILE` should point to the curriculum file that was provided by the session lead.
+* `YOUR_CURRICULUM_FILE` should point to the curriculum file that was provided by the session lead.
 This contains the list of tasks assigned to you.
+* You may kill the program at any time and restart from where you left off